Getting Started

 - Click Insulin in the left sidebar

-- You are taken to the Insulin workspace
+- You are taken to the standalone Insulin workspace

 No additional setup, API keys, or integrations are required.